 6. Coin Lockers

 You will see no baggage counters in the malls of Japan.
 Instead, what you’ll find are the “coin lockers” ready for everyone’s use.
 With a small payment of 200-1000 Yen, your belongings are surely safe and secure.
 From small bags to large travel luggage, it’ll fit in if you find the right size for your baggage.
+This is especially significant when you need to leave your things while on a tour.
+Plan your itinerary to Japan very well!

 7. Trust Level 99%